nikolovskialeksandar/test-task/README.md

 ## Setting up environment

-Before starting the app, please create a .env file in the root directory and add the following values:
+Before starting the app, please create a .env file in the root directory and add the following value:

 ```
 REACT_APP_SHARE_ID=share-76-42f3-46e8-bb33-8911993449fb
-REACT_APP_DELAY_TIME=4000
 ```

-**Note: loading time is intentionally delayed in order to show loading screen.
-You can optionally set delay with enviorment variable, default is 4000ms.**
+**Note: to see loading screen for a longer time, switch to branch feat/with-mocked-messages, or set network throttling in browser developer tools.**

 ## Available Scripts